Brian Cox – Por Que Precisamos Dos Exploradores

 and taking a picture of every planet it had visited.

-e tirando uma foto de cada planeta que visitou.
+e tirar uma foto de cada planeta que ela havia visitado.

 And it took this picture of Earth.